 Editor's Note: It is FFS whether the forwanding via AMF and SMF of the change of SBA binding indication for the PCF instance would also apply to ongoing PDU sessions.

+or subscribe to the notification of established/terminated PDU session(s) at the BSF as defined in subsclause 4.2.6 of 3GPP TS 29.521 [x]; and

+further subscribe the notfication of the application start and application stop to the PCF for the PDU session if the AM policy decision depends on the application in use.

 If the PCF changed the Service Area Restrictions as part of the policy update, it shall send notifications to any NF Service Consumer(s) (e.g. AF) that have subscribed to the related event by using the Npcf_AMPolicyAuthorization service (see TS 29.534 [26]) and/or the Npcf_EventExposure service ((see TS 29.523 [28]).